Photo Credit: Joel Trick, USFWS

 Seeking higher status

 Numbers of Kirtland's warblers in Wisconsin are still quite small.
-DNR is proposing to list the bird as a state endangered species, increasing protections and awareness of the species and its needs.
+The Natural Resources Board has approved listing the bird as a state endangered species, increasing protections and awareness of the species and its needs.

 Scientific name: (Dendroica kirtlandii):

-A small songbird that measures 5 Ĺ inches long and weighs under a half ounce.
+A small songbird that measures 5 ½ inches long and weighs under a half ounce.